Wet 'n Wild Orlando: Expansion and later years

 In 1998, the Hydra Fighter was added to the park.
 Riders were able to control their suspended gondola through the use of high-powered water guns.

 In 2000, the park renovated their Kids Park children's area.
 The original aviation theme was converted into a sandcastle theme.
 The renovation saw three ProSlide Technology "Kidz" slides added as well as a castle with a tipping bucket which dumped 250 USgal of water every three-and-a-half minutes.
 With the exception of the three slides, it was manufactured entirely by Integrity Attractions.

 In 2001, the park began a multi-year expansion plan with Canadian manufacturer ProSlide Technology.
 It added The Storm, a pair of ProBowls, in 2001; The Blast, an inline tube slide, in 2003; Disco H2O, an enclosed Behemoth Bowl, in 2005; and Brain Wash, an enclosed Tornado, in 2008.

-In 2011, the Kids Park was demolished.
-In 2012, it was replaced by Blastaway Beach, a larger children's water play area, also themed around sandcastles.
+In 2011, the Kids Park was demolished and was replaced by Blastaway Beach, a larger children's water play area that opened in 2012, also themed around sandcastles.

 In 2014, the Bubba Tub was removed and replaced with the Aqua Drag Racer, a four-lane race slide.

-On June 17, 2015, it was confirmed that the park would close on December 31, 2016, to be replaced by a new water park, Universal's Volcano Bay.
-The park permanently closed on December 31, 2016, and was demolished from February 2017 to June 2017.
-Volcano Bay opened across the site on May 25, 2017.
+On June 17, 2015, it was confirmed that the park would close on December 31, 2016, to be replaced by a new water park, Universal Volcano Bay, which opened across the site on May 25, 2017.
+The park permanently closed on January 1, 2017, and was demolished in early 2017.

-The former site of Wet N' Wild became a resort known as Universal's Endless Summer Resort which opened in June 2019.
+The former site of Wet N' Wild is currently occupied by Universal's Endless Summer Resort which opened in June 2019.